-"Here's something he wanted you to have." could can open the envelope in private.
-He thinks its money.
-She wants him to Wink it.
-She turns around so he can open the envelope in private to convey Mer own innocence about men's business.
-When she hears him remove the contents, she says, "There was another emelope just like it used to be around here somewhere.
+"Here's something he wanted you to have."
+She handed him a brown envelope and hoped he would think it was money.
+Then turned eround so he could open it in private and to convey her own ignorance about men's business.
+When she heard him remove the contents, she said, "By the way there's another envelope used to be around here somewhere.
 But it was addressed to your mother care of the Harbor Journal.
 If I find it, should I give it to you or mail it?
 Want some iced tea.?"